 Dual tax status in first year of residency.
-If you first became a lawful permanent resident of the U.S. (received a green card) during 2009 and were not a U.S. resident during 2008, your period of U.S. residency begins with the first day in 2009 that you are present in the U.S. with the status of lawful permanent resident.
+If you first became a lawful permanent resident of the U.S. (received a green card) during 2015 and were not a U.S. resident during 2014, your period of U.S. residency begins with the first day in 2015 that you are present in the U.S. with the status of lawful permanent resident.
 Before that date, you are a nonresident alien.
-This means that if you become a lawful permanent resident during 2009 and remain a resident at the end of the year, you have a dual status tax year.
+This means that if you become a lawful permanent resident during 2015 and remain a resident at the end of the year, you have a dual status tax year.
 On Form 1040, you attach a separate statement showing the income for the part of the year you are a nonresident.
 Form 1040NR (or 1040NR-EZ) may be used as the statement.
-Write "Dual-Status Return" or "Dual-Status Statement" across the top, as applicable.
+Write "Dual-Status Return" across the top of the Form 1040 and "Dual-Status Statement" across the top of the Form 1040NR (or 1040NR-EZ).

 To figure tax for a dual status year, see IRS Publication 519 and the instructions to Form 1040NR.
-You also may have a dual status year if you were not a U.S. resident in 2008, and in 2009 you are a U.S. resident under the 183-day presence test.
-Your period of U.S. residency starts on the first day in 2009 for which you were physically present; before that date you are treated as a nonresident alien.
+You also may have a dual status year if you were not a U.S. resident in 2014, and in 2015 you are a U.S. resident under the 183-day presence test.
+Your period of U.S. residency starts on the first day in 2015 for which you were physically present; before that date you are treated as a nonresident alien.
 However, if you meet the 183-day presence test (but not the green card test) and also spent 10 or fewer days in the U.S. during a period in which you had a closer connection to a foreign country than to the U.S., you may disregard the 10-day period.
 The purpose of this exception is to allow a brief presence in the U.S. for business trips or house hunting before the U.S. residency period starts.